Save the tree. Move the road.

 Ignoring input from experienced arborists who state that the tree is not a high risk, Tumwater's mayor wants to spend $90,000 to remove it, when pruning and cabling would cost a mere $6,000.
 That is a testament to her intense determination to cut it down.
 She even went around the requirement to get input from the tribes before taking action on this tree of important historical significance to them.
 Despite the fact that the council, and not the mayor, makes the laws, the council has stood by and done nothing.

 This tree, over a hundred years ago, was called the hanging tree.
-Tragically, this is because non-Indians used it to hang Native Americans.
+Tragically, this is because non-Indians used it to hang Native Americans to evict them from their traditional lands.
 The tree should remain and be made into a memorial for the Native Americans who were murdered there.
 It should not itself be murdered in the same arbitrary and capricious manner by those in power.

 Get Involved